Skip to main content

 Browsing Game Pass today gives no hint that Microsoft spent $75 billion on buying a major publisher

 All of these misgivings will evaporate, of course, if Black Ops 6 really can drive a huge surge of Game Pass sign-ups – and then maintain those subscriptions for at least a few months.
-If not, though – if grabbing the launch-day exclusive subscription availability for one of the industry's biggest franchises can't move the needle for Game Pass enough to change the sales pattern for the game at least a little – then it will bring to the foreground some questions about Game Pass' long term sustainability and content strategy that have been getting harder and harder to ignore over the past year or two.
+If not, though – if grabbing the launch-day exclusive subscription availability for one of the industry's biggest franchises can't move the needle for Game Pass enough to change the sales pattern for the game at least a little – then it will bring to the foreground some questions about Game Pass' content strategy that have been getting harder and harder to ignore over the past year or two.

 Either way, this launch is a landmark in the grand experiment that is Microsoft's integration of Activision Blizzard and its catalogue.
 How Black Ops 6 performs next week – and on which platforms that performance is strongest – is going to play a major part in setting the tenor for Microsoft's overall games strategy for years to come.